 Students will study character animation using three-dimensional animation software.
 Elementary and advanced techniques for creating believable three-dimensional characters are explored.
 Character design and movement are achieved through the study of motion in living creatures.
 The elements of storytelling and dialogue will be executed.
 Students will produce a short animation that tells a story.
-Prerequisite: ART 276.
+Prerequisite: ART 276 with a grade of "C" or better.